appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/guides/resolve-merge-conflicts-in-git2.md

 # Resolve Merge Conflicts in Git

 Merge conflicts are a regular part of working with Git, arising when changes from separate branches cannot be merged.

-This guide provides strategies for resolving different types of merge conflicts, ensuring smoother collaboration and project management in Git.
+This page provides strategies for resolving different types of merge conflicts, ensuring smoother collaboration and project management in Git.

 ## Conflicts when merging branches